 When I checked the raw site logs, unexpectedly, I found about 80% of the site traffic belonged to search engine robots and crawlers!!!
 Not only famous American ones like Google, Bing, and Yahoo but also Russian Yandex, Chinese Baidu, and Iranian Yooz were very active on the site.

-There were two solutions to solving the problem:
+There were two solutions for solving the problem:

-1. Blocking search engines traffic and preventing their robots and crawlers to indexing my site, an expert knows this action means suicide !!!
+1. Blocking search engine traffic and preventing their robots and crawlers to indexing my site, an expert knows this action means suicide !!!